rebeccabernie/EmergingTechProject/README.md

 ### Digit Recognition Feature
   * MNIST Data set, TensorFlow
   * One Hot Encoding: Data in format better suited to machine learning.
 A *one hot vector* is a vector that has many dimensions, one containing a `1` and the rest containing `0`s.
 A `1` indicates that the vector is that category.
-In terms of MNIST, a digit $n$ is represented as a `1` in the $n%th column.
+In terms of MNIST, a digit `n` is represented as a `1` in the `n`th column.
 This data might look like:

 |     		| 0    | 1 	  | 2 	 | 3 	| 4    | 5 	  | 6 	 | 7 	| 8    | 9    |
 |---- 		| ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |